JeffSmith-ok/Algorithmic_Trading_Project/README.md

 cd Columbia_Algorithmic_Project

-Create a .env file in the starter project folder and place your api key and api secret key as follows:
+Create a .env file in the project folder and place your api key and api secret key as follows:

 ALPACA_API_KEY = "INSERT HERE"